National Institute of Technology, Raipur: Foundation and vision

 The first President of India, Dr Rajendra Prasad laid the foundation stone of the college building on 14 September 1956.
 Construction was completed in 1962 and the college was inaugurated on 14 March 1963 by the first Prime Minister of India, Jawaharlal Nehru.

 Until 1956, there were only three technical institutes in India for mining and metallurgical engineering.
-To fill the void and also with the aim of harnessing the ample mineral resources in the region, the institute was set up on 1 May 1956 as "Government College of Mining and Metallurgy".
+To fill the void and aim to harness the ample mineral resources in the region, the institute was set up on 1 May 1956 as "Government College of Mining and Metallurgy".
 The first session of the college commenced on 1 July 1956, with 15 students each in mining and metallurgical engineering courses.

 Early developments

-In 1958–59 with the commencement of additional courses in civil, mechanical and electrical engineering, the college came to be known as "Government College of Engineering and Technology".
-Later graduate courses in chemical engineering (1965), architecture (1984), electronics (1985), information technology and computer science and technology (2000) and biotechnology and biomedical engineering (2003) were started.
+In 1958–59, with the commencement of additional courses in Civil, Mechanical, and Electrical engineering, the college came to be known as "Government College of Engineering and Technology".
+Later graduate courses in chemical engineering (1965), Architecture (1984), Electronics (1985), Information Technology and Computer Science & Technology (2000), and Biotechnology and Biomedical Engineering (2003) were started.